 Chronological Constraints: after sunset and before dawn, Shamash is far more vulnerable than is usual.
 He only has access to his disguise and immortality powers during this time, which puts him at a distinct disadvantage in nocturnal combat should that ever occur.

-Chariot (a): primarily, Shamash was envisioned as riding across the sky in a chariot, one driven by his son, Bunene.
-Shamash may use his disguise and plasma aura through it, however, causing it to blaze as it soars, or alternately letting it appear as either a ship or a horse.
+Chariot (a): primarily, Shamash was envisioned as riding across the sky in a chariot driven by his son, Bunene.
+Shamash may use his disguise and plasma aura through it, however, causing it to blaze as it soars, or alternately letting it appear as a two-wheeled, oxen-drawn bullock cart.

 Mace (s): should he need to defend justice, Shamash has been known to wield a mace - something he has had to do on more than one occasion.
 Shamash can use this weapon to inflict his Strength +3 in bashing damage.
 It presumably is of at least m.s.
 17.